The Jingle Book

 2024

-As one of a selection of artist collaborating on the Jingle Book.
-I was tasked with proposing innovative activities that were designed to be colourful and accessible.
-These activities included non-verbal tongue twisters, outdoor, edible, and physical sculptural versions and a word search, that comes with a related sticker sheet.
+As one of a selection of artists collaborating on the Jingle Book.
+I was tasked with proposing innovative activities designed to be colourful and accessible.
+These activities included non-verbal tongue twisters (outdoor, edible, and physical sculptural versions) and a word search that comes with a sticker sheet.
 To assist these activities or intrigue the readers there is also a British Sign Language twister as a postcard, one in Braille and one in Pitman’s Shorthand as a badge to extend the fun and thinking beyond the pages, as well as a QR code sticker that links to some of the Chester recordings.

-My work focused on mixing British Sign Langue and the tongue twister ‘She Sells Seashells’, through photography and my sculpture ‘Stigmata 2.0’.
-This activity gets people to engage with BSL and try and do finger spelling themselves to finger spell ‘She Sells Seashells’.
+My work focused on mixing British Sign Langue (BSL) and the tongue twister ‘She Sells Seashells’, through photography and my sculpture ‘Stigmata 2.0’.
+This activity gets people to engage with BSL, attempting the alphabet through fingerspelling ‘She Sells Seashells’ with their hands.

 To learn more about the project please visit Alan Dunn’s artist website